Skip to content

 What language is Maghrebi Arabic?

-Maghrebi Arabic is a dialect of Arabic.
+Maghrebi Arabic is a dialect of the Arabic language.

 Where is Maghrebi Arabic spoken?